vision3d-lab/deformsplat/README.md

 bash scripts/deform_diva360.sh 0   penguin      0217        0239     00
 ```

-If you want to run all Diva360 data from the [paper](https://arxiv.org/pdf/2509.22222), please run below:
+If you want to run all Diva360 data from our [paper](https://arxiv.org/pdf/2509.22222), please run below:

 ```
 bash scripts/run_all_diva360.sh